BrandlMax/Project-Atlantis-Classifier/README.md

-# Signal-Classifier
+# Project Atlantis: Signal-Classifier
-Test to create a simple Model to train for signal classifying
+Test to create a simple Workflow to train for signal classifying